rocky/python-uncompyle6/README.rst

 Installation from source text
 ++++++++++++++++++++++++++++++

-To install from source code make sure you have the right github branch.
+To install from source code, make sure you have the right github branch.
 See the Requirements section for the Git branch names.

 After setting the right branch: